 We strongly suggest that a parent to be present in the home with any HVA student.
 Parents/Guardians of HVA students must be highly involved in their student's online education as it requires additional resposibilites such as communication with instructions and monitoring student attendance/progress on a daily and ongoing basis.

 All students must obtain 24.2 credits.
 Please refer to the Highlands High School Program of Studies for further information regarding course options and requirements for graduation.
 In addition, please contact your child’s guidance counselor for any questions you may have.

 Does the cyber program follow the Highlands School District academic calendar?

-Our cyber courses are aligned with the 4 nine-weeks grading periods.
-Parents will receive a Highlands High School report card at the end of each grading period as well as daily progress reports are emailed.
+Our cyber courses are aligned with the 4 nine-week grading periods.
+Parents will have access to a Highlands High School grade report via Power School at the end of each grading period as well as emailed daily progress reports.
 Our cyber students follow the same attendance calendar as our traditional school students.
 Attendance is taken on a daily basis.